 For some parts sure, like we simply can’t filter the entire ocean, but that doesn’t mean we can just continue our throw-away society and live like we have a planet B. We don’t.

-I have created this site because I want to raise awareness and take such a serious subject and wrap it in some colourful, ah zero, waste ah wrapping paper = old newspaper I guess…
+I have created this site because I want to raise awareness and take such a serious subject and wrap it in some colorful, ah zero, waste ah wrapping paper = old newspaper, I guess…

 Don’t hesitate to shoot me a question or ask for advice here.